Solvent Effects on Triplet Yields in BODIPY-Based Photosensitizers: Lifetimes and triplet yields

 and $\phi_{\mathrm{NRT}}$, the efficiency of triplet formation due solely to non-radiative processes, is given as

 A comparison of the triplet yields, fluorescence yields, and non-radiative efficiency across all systems is shown in Table \ref{tab:rate_data}.

 The pre-equilibirum assumption underlying Eq. \ref{kCReff} was tested by explicitly propagating a kinetic model through a master equation where the rate matrix is constructed from the calculated rates, and the initial conditions were chosen to represent a vertical photoexcitation populating the $\sbo$ state.
 Given that the rates of decay to the ground state from the triplet manifold are by far the smallest, these decay channels were not included in the kinetic model, such that both $S_0$ and $\tbo$ act as sinks.
 This allows to evaluate the triplet yield as the steady-state population of the $\tbo$ state.
-In practice, the triplet yields calculated in this way are essentially identical to the ones derived from the pre-equilibrium approximation.
+In practice, we find that the triplet yields calculated by direct propagation to steady-state are essentially identical to the ones derived from the pre-equilibrium approximation even for cases, such as BoANTH in toluene, where a pre-equilibrium assumption would appear to be invalid.
 The propagation of the dynamics as a classical kinetic model neglects possible effects from interference in the quantum dynamics.
 It is an approximation justified on the grounds that the charge separation and recombination processes take place over fairly disparate timescales.

 Qualitatively, we find agreement with the basic experimental observations that motivated this study.
 Namely, we find larger triplet yields in BoANTH embedded in the more polar ACN solvent, and the opposite for BoPTH.
 It is, however, readily apparent that our results do not provide quantitative predictions of the kinetic data.
 This is especially true of BoANTH in TOL where the calculated triplet yield is vanishingly small, whereas experiment reports a singlet oxygen yield of 0.38, about $50\%$ smaller than in ACN, but still significant.
 The reason behind the discrepancy can be attributed almost entirely to the slow charge separation rate completely inhibiting the formation of $\ct$.
 The non-radiative efficiency in TOL is significantly larger, reflecting that in the absence of radiative decay, the slower non-radiative $\ct\to S_0$ transition allows for the formation of some triplet states, despite the SOCT-ISC rate being smaller than in ACN.